 Lock in Cover While You Are Young and Healthy

-Life insurance premiums are heavily influenced by your age and health at the time of application.
+Life insurance premiums are heavily influenced by your age and health at application.
 Taking out cover when you first purchase your home - typically in your late 20s or 30s - locks in lower rates.
 Waiting until health issues develop can make cover significantly more expensive or harder to obtain.
+Level premiums provide certainty over the long term.

 5